apecloud/kubeblocks/docs/user_docs/kubeblocks-for-elasticsearch/manage-elasticsearch.md

 description: How to manage Elasticsearch on KubeBlocks
 keywords: [elasticsearch]
 sidebar_position: 1
-sidebar_label: Manage Elasticsearch Databases with KubeBlocks
+sidebar_label: Manage Elasticsearch with KubeBlocks
 ---
 # Manage Elasticsearch with KubeBlocks